bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

     $ openssl s_client -connect localhost:443 -reconnect

 Read through the debug output.
-The first connection should say “New”, for example:
+The first connection should say "New”, for example:

     New, TLSv1.2, Cipher is ECDHE-RSA-AES128-GCM-SHA256

-Subsequent connections should say “Reused”, for example:
+Subsequent connections should say "Reused”, for example:

     Reused, TLSv1.2, Cipher is ECDHE-RSA-AES128-GCM-SHA256